 The Marine Band harmonica is one of their most famous models, used by professional artists like John Lennon and Bruce Springsteen.
 We find it very encouraging to know that you don’t need some exotic, thousand-dollar instrument to play what the pros play.

-Best Sounding Harmonica for Beginners
+Best Premium Harmonica for Beginners

 You probably best know Suzuki as a company that makes vehicles, but Suzuki has been making harmonicas since 1953.
 Offering a wide variety of harmonicas for all skill levels, the Promaster Hammond is best suited for those who want a professional sounding harmonica that they will never outgrow.
 Still made in Japan after all of these years, this is the best sounding harmonica you’ll find in the beginner price range.

-Best Cheap Harmonica for Beginners
+Best Budget Harmonica for Beginners

 Finally, if you really don’t want to spend more than $30 on your first harmonica, consider this Suzuki Folkmaster.
 As with most cheap harmonicas, this one is manufactured in China instead of Japan, so you likely won’t get the same quality as the Promaster or Hohner harmonicas above.
 This harmonica is still a good starting point for a beginner who isn’t sure if they’ll stick with it for very long.